and1can/inspector/README.md

 </div>

-MCPJam inspector is the testing and debugging platform for MCP servers & OpenAI apps.
-Visually inspect your server's tools, resources, prompts, and OAuth.
-Try your server against different models in the LLM playground.
+MCPJam Inspector is the local development platform for ChatGPT apps, MCP apps (Claude), and MCP servers.
+Build and test your apps with a full widget emulator, chat with any LLM, and inspect your server’s tools, resources, prompts, and OAuth flows.
+MCPJam is the fastest way to iterate on any MCP project.

 ### 🚀 Quick Start